-Only a few diligently secure their place in Heaven; whatever it takes, be one of them.
+Only a few diligently secure their place in Heaven; whatever it takes, strive to enter, be one of them.
 (Mt 7:13)

 When I lose sleep over injustice, and recently it seems to be often, I know I’m not handling it well — it’s too painful for me(Ps 73:16); I’m letting the enemy steal my joy.
 (Php 4:6) It’s time for a little reminder: God is just.
 (Pr 2:8)

 What if God always rewarded good and evil with immediate pleasure or pain, training us like Pavlov’s dogs?
 We’d never know the depravity of the human heart … or the goodness of God.

 In order to fully reveal Himself God must allow evil to go unchecked for a season; this exposes the human heart, and provides Jehovah a venue to glorify Himself.
 (Ro 9:22-23) The season may be longer than we’d like, but it’s a necessity.

 I remind myself that God is faithful; He will bring every secret thing out into light; all will be revealed (Mk 4:22), dealt with and straightened out.
 (Lk 3:5-6) He may not be as prompt we’d like, but He’s perfectly just (Ro 2:2) and His timing’s always best.
 (Ps 104:31) My focus is to walk worthy of Christ, in intimate fellowship with God, and leave the rest to Him.
 (Ro 14:4)